10-kp/kunal-k-portfolio/README.md

 # kunal-k-portfolio

-Link to the page:
+Link to the page: XXX

+Snapshot: XXXX

 Installation
-    - Created a new repository in GitHib called Horiseon_site_accessibility
+    - Created a new repository in GitHib called kunal-k-portfolio
     - Copied the SSH Key in "Code"
     - [For MAC] In terminal, go to Desktop (cd Desktop/)
     - Create a clone -> git clone + paste the SSH key